 It is not the love story between Sita and Ram.
-It is the love that is found when the Universe conspires to send us a friend exactly in the moment when one thinks that all is lost, when even the one and only joy one has has been taken away, when what has been lost makes life not worth living.
-It is an undying, unshakeable, unwavering love like that of an animal once its trust has been gained.
+It is the love that is found when the Universe conspires to send us help exactly in the moment when we think that all is lost, when even our most cherished joy in the world has has been taken away, making life not worth living.
+It is the undying, unshakeable, unwavering love of the Universe that sticks to our side like an animal companion once its trust has been gained.

 People might abandon you but an animal never will.

-After what had already been a spellbinding adventure, the Rāmāyana takes a curious twist that has never ceased to enchant me when the desolate and distressed Ram encounters a surprising monkey of startling prowess, who takes Ram to meet the Bear and Monkey kings in the land of Kishkinda, where an animal army is assembled to build a bridge and cross the water to the demon island of Lanka to rescue Sita and restore righteousness to this world.
+After what had already been a spellbinding adventure, the Rāmāyana takes a curious twist that has never ceased to enchant me when the desolate and distressed Ram encounters a surprising monkey of startling prowess, who takes Ram to meet the Bear and Monkey kings in the land of Kishkinda.
+There, deep in the wilderness, an animal army is assembled to build a bridge and cross the water to the demon island of Lanka to rescue Sita and restore righteousness to this world.

-The world’s very first superhero was neither god nor man, which meant that Ravana had no power over him.
-I like to think that the great monkey-man-god would have loved to destroy the Demons himself, but he restrained himself, knowing he had a greater mission to deliver his beloved friend to fight the battle.
-I remember that, always, whenever I get so angry I have the power to destroy: I just might be the vehicle that will deliver the limit a villian had been seeking.
+The world’s very first superhero was neither god nor man, which meant that Ravana was left powerless against the strength of monkey.
+I like to think that the great monkey-man-god would have relished the chance to destroy the Demons, but he restrained himself, knowing he had a greater mission to deliver his beloved friend to fight the battle.
+I remember that, always, whenever I get so angry I might use words in an attempt to destroy someone: I pause, because I might just be the vehicle by which the Universe will deliver the limit a villian had been seeking.

 He was the hero who also leapt across to the other end of what had been the known world and – failing to encounter the magic herb on the sacred mountain of Himalaya – simply picked up the entire mountain to leap back to save Ram’s brother from death, because, as anyone who has ever had a friend already knows: